Lidcer/LidcerPortalSystem/README.md

-# Portal System for java edition
+# Portal System for Minecraft JAVA EDITION 1.14.x

 This works on JAVA EDITION version of minecraft for other versions like bedrock or pocked edition I'm not sure because I've never tested.